N-AO5/HO_training_notes/04 Work and Study/triage.md

 ![alt text](image-53.png)

 4. if yes, copy the deets and send to accenture telling them to link the enrolment

+Hi,

+Can you please link this enrolment - UERN: 45547705 Case Type: 13, to the application below?

+Kind regards,
+L2

 5. if not, close and ask cw to enroll
+6. Hi,

+There is no enrolment, please re-enroll.

+Should problems persist, please contact the ITnow Service Desk.
+Please provide as much information as possible for SAS L2 to investigate further.

+Thank you,
+L2